NMBURobotics/vox_nav/docs/vox_nav_archived/index.rst

  **1. Related to Google Cartographer 3D SLAM**

 Unfourtunately Cartographer has not been ported to ROS2 completely ATM.
-We can still create maps and visualize results, the `botanbot_cartogrpaher` is correctly configured and tested.
+We can still create maps and visualize results, the `vox_nav_cartogrpaher` is correctly configured and tested.
 But the node named `cartographer_asset_writter` has not been ported,this node is used to recieve actual 3D map in .pcd or other formats, therefore we cannot exploit created map now.
 Hopefully soon enough this will be available.
 For exploting the actual maps created see the next SLAM options below this section.
-We have added configuration package(`botanbot_cartogrpaher`) in order to build 3D maps using google cartogrpaher.
+We have added configuration package(`vox_nav_cartogrpaher`) in order to build 3D maps using google cartogrpaher.

 In order to use the provided configuration package,